Cascadia-JanetR/FRIENDS-Trivia/README.md

 FRIENDS-Trivia
 ==============

-Mobile Trivia Game App for the popular TV show "FRIENDS"
+Mobile Trivia Game for the popular TV show "FRIENDS"

 ============